Uma no Naishi

 At some point in her life, she had a love affair with Major Captain of the Left Asamitsu, writing a poem for him.
-Of the Waka poems she wrote, only three have survived into modernity.
-Near the end of her life, Naishi took Buddhist vows and withdrew to a temple to serve as a monk.
+Of the waka poems she wrote, only three have survived into modernity.
+Near the end of her life, Naishi took Buddhist vows and withdrew to a temple.

 Writing

 This poem was written in response to a confession of love by Asamitsu, Major Captain of the Left.